 Table 5 compares the 90th percentile TSS load for each of the flow zones to the loading capacity at the mid-point of each flow zone.
-The differences between these two sets of numbers produces the estimated percent reduction in the TSS load that will be necessary for the Mustinka River to be removed from the impaired waters list (i.e. fewer than 10 percent of the samples exceeding the 25

-NTU standard).
-These reductions should not be confused with the target of the waste load and load allocations, which is to meet the 25 NTU standard on all days.
-Nevertheless, the percent reductions needed under each flow regime does describe a scenario under which the reaches in the Mustinka River would no longer be impaired.
+The differences between these two sets of numbers produces the estimated percent reduction in the TSS load that will be necessary for the Rabbit River to be removed from the impaired waters list (i.e. fewer than 10 percent of the samples exceeding the 25 NTU standard).
+These reductions should not be confused with the target of the wasteload and load allocations, which is to meet the 25 NTU standard on all days.
+Nevertheless, the percent reductions needed under each flow regime does describe a scenario under which the Rabbit River would no longer be defined as impaired.